-After the installation process begins, a popup alerts you that it’s verifying the update; wait for this to finish.
+After the installation process begins, a pop-up will alert you that it’s verifying the update; wait for this to finish.

-After verification is complete, the iPad screen goes black and it restarts.
+After verification is complete, the iPad screen will go black and the tablet will restart.
 The Apple logo and a small progress bar appear in the center of the screen.

 When the installation is complete, you can use your iPad again, as usual.

 Update iPadOS via USB with Finder or iTunes

 You can also update your iPad via a wired connection with your Mac or Windows PC.
 If your Mac runs macOS 10.15 or later, open Finder.
 If your Mac runs macOS 10.14 or earlier, or you’re using a Windows PC, open iTunes.

 Connect your iPad to your computer with a Lightning-to-USB cable.
 If it’s the first time you’re connecting it to the computer, your iPad will ask if you want to trust the computer; tap “Trust.”

 Locate your iPad on the computer and click it.
 On macOS 10.15 or later, you’ll see it on the left side of the Finder window under “Locations.”